-Failure to file your annual or biennial reports in a timely manner, or to maintain a registered agent in the state of Vermont, will result in the loss of your good standing with the Vermont Office of the Secretary of State.
-This is indicated by your business status reading either “terminated” or “inactive” depending on how long you have been out of compliance.
+Failure to file annual or biennial reports in a timely manner, or to maintain a registered agent in the state of Vermont, will result in the loss of a business entity's good standing with the Vermont Office of the Secretary of State.
+This is indicated by the business status reading either “terminated” or “inactive” depending on how long you have been out of compliance.

 Only corporations, nonprofits, cooperatives, limited liability companies (LLC/PLC/L3C), limited liability partnerships (LLP), and mutual benefit enterprises (MBE) are eligible to file for reinstatement of good standing.